Subtle Signs of Pride in your Co-workers, Spouse, Family, Church Staff and Everybody Else Around You

 Pride of Power

-Controlling - Being obeyed gives them a sense of power
+Controlling - Being obeyed gives their SELF a nice feeling, sense of power

 - Excessively taking care of and shielding their older children